teocci/RealtimeBoard/README.md

 The shape, color, and coordinates of any figure drawn on the canvas will be converted to a string in a JSON structure and sent as a message to the WebSocket endpoint.

 ## Creating the POJO
-In this exercise you will create a simple POJO.
+Now let's create a simple POJO.

 1. Right-click the project node and choose New > Java Class.
 2. Type Figure as the Class Name and choose net.teocci.model in the Package dropdown list.
 Click Finish.